szymach/c-pchart/README.md

 Charts created through Image class
 ---------------------------------------

-Most of the basic charts are created through methods of the `CpChart\Chart\Image` class.
+Most of the basic charts are created through methods of the `CpChart\Image` class.
 Below you can find a full list of these charts, alongside example code.

 - [area](doc/area.md)